Hossein-Shoushtari/poslab/README.md

 > **sensors** : all uploaded sensor data (acc, bar, gyr, mag)
 > **trajectories** : uploaded trajectories for evaluation
 > **waypoints** : uploaded waypoints for ground truth
-> **zip** : zip directories that are either downloaded for the user or sent to us as an attachment in an email
+> **mail** : zip directories that are either downloaded for the user or sent to us as an attachment in an email
 #### coming soon
 > Coming-soon tab with all its required python scripts
 #### evaluator